Alibaba-NLP/ACE/README.md

 ## Pretrained Models
 We provide pretrained models for Named Entity Recognition (Sentence-/Document-Level) and Dependency Parsing (PTB) on [OneDrive](https://1drv.ms/u/s!Am53YNAPSsodg810cf4qsCBCMW9PAg?e=qmGMgG).
 You can find the corresponding config file in `config/`.
 For the zip files named with `doc*.zip`, you need to extract document-level embeddings at first.
-Please check [(Optional) Extract Document Features](#Optional-Extract-Document-Features).
+Please check [(Optional) Extract Document Features for BERT Embeddings](#Optional-Extract-Document-Features-for-BERT-Embeddings).

 * Download models
 * `unzip` the zip file